Accessibility and Diversity

 WSIAT Accessibility Feedback Process

-The WSIAT will respond to feedback in the individual’s preferred response format.
-If no response format is specified, the WSIAT will respond in the same format in which the feedback was received.
+The WSIAT will respond to feedback in the person’s preferred response format.
+If no response format is noted, we will respond in the same format the feedback was received.

 Accessibility Policies and Reports

-Reports and documents required under the AODA are also available to the public upon request.
+Reports and documents required under the Accessibility for Ontarians with Disabilities Act (AODA) are available to the public on request.
 Requests for AODA-related reports and documents can be directed to the WSIAT’s Accessibility Coordinator.

 The WSIAT’s Accessibility Policies can be found here:

 - Multi-Year Accessibility Plan - Integrated Accessibility Standards

 The WSIAT’s report on the (2021) Stakeholder Access to Justice and Accessibility Survey can be found here: